elsassph/webpack-haxe-example/readme.md

 		new module1.Module1();
     });

-`ensure` is a macro which will generate the needed Webpack-compatible JS code making the module code (you can also require CSS files here) available.
+`ensure` is a small macro which will generate the needed Webpack ensure/require JS code necessary to mark,  load and  evaluate a lazy-loading module.

 Tip - shorter syntax: